-Management's Discussion and Analysis For the nine month period ended December 31, 2018 Discussion dated: February 22, 2019
+Management's Discussion and Analysis

+For the nine month period ended December 31, 2019

+Discussion detects February 21, 2020

 Seneca Deposit

 Within the Fleetwood-Seneca VMS district, most of the exploration has focused at the Seneca deposit where (in the Seneca Pit zone) the mineralization is associated with dominantly felsic fragmental footwall units known as the ore zone conglomerate.
 It is a massive sulphide body with a chalcopyrite-pyrite rich base overlain by a sphalerite-barite-galena-rich zone.